MichalReznak/quep/README.md

 ```

 # TODOs:
+* Serialize to python, allow to define python extensions

 * Extend supported gates with custom defined and their inverse
      (Will not be base gate anymore, no point of doing that)